 The Shalem Society is open to all who have completed the second residency of a Shalem long-term program and is built around three major intentions:

 To support these intentions, Shalem hosts an annual gathering for Society members, invites commitment to shared practices for deepening contemplative life and leadership, and encourages ongoing sharing of resources and spiritual insights in a variety of ways.
 Among these resources are the Shalem Circles, formed regionally, which provide support and encourage growth in the membership commitment and practices.
-For more details on the Society commitment, a commitment form and Circle information, see the PDFs below.
-You also may contact email@example.com or firstname.lastname@example.org for more information about the Society.
+Click here for more details on Society commitment, a commitment form and Circle information, (PDF links also below).
+You also may contact firstname.lastname@example.org or email@example.com for more information about the Society.

 All Shalem long-term program graduates who feel called to support one another’s spiritual life and leadership and to expand the influence and impact of a contemplative orientation in the world are invited to join the Society at any time during the year.
 However, the induction ceremony of new members only takes place at the annual gathering.